Geometric filling curves on punctured surfaces: Main tools

-which contains $\{c_i\}^N_{i=1}$ in its $2\varepsilon$-neighborhood. \end{thm} \begin{proof} \textbf{Part 1: Setup}\\[0.1in] We take a closed geodesic $\gamma_0$ on $X$ of minimal length such that $X \setminus \gamma_0$ consists of a finite collection of ordinary polygons $\{P_i\}_{i\in I}$ and once-punctured polygons $\{P_i\}_{i \in J}$ ($I$ and $J$ are two disjoint finite index sets).
+We take a closed geodesic $\gamma_0$ on $X$ of minimal length such that $X \setminus \gamma_0$ consists of a finite collection of ordinary polygons $\{P_i\}_{i\in I}$ and once-punctured polygons $\{P_i\}_{i \in J}$ ($I$ and $J$ are two disjoint finite index sets).
 Recall that, for each polygon $P_i$ ($i\in I\cup J$) we have the constants $\theta_{P_i}$ and $\ell_{P_i}$ as mentioned in Lemma \ref{goodbad}.
 Also in each ordinary polygon $P_i$, we denote by $D_{P_i}$ the value of its intrinsic diameter.
 Note that there is no intrinsic diameter in once-punctured polygons.
 We define:

+In this part, we aim to define a classification for geodesics traveling through polygons in the following way.